Performance & Safety

 If speed and performance rank at the top of your list, Beynon Sports' full pour systems have long been recognized as one of the leading tracks surfaces in North America.

 Beynon Sports understands that one track does not fit all.
-That’s why we are one of the only athletic surfacing company that offers customizable track & field and fieldhouse surfaces with our Performance Series - BSS 1000, BSS 2000 and BSS 3000 systems.
+That’s why we are one of the only athletic surfacing company that offers customizable track & field and fieldhouse surfaces with our Performance Series - BSS 1000 & BSS 2000 systems.

 Our Performance Series can be TUNED to the force reduction specifications that match your desired feel under foot.
 Customizing your track is the key to your athletes’ top performance and only Beynon Sports can achieve the force reduction range of the track and field surface to make it more forgiving for distance, or firmer for explosive events.